 November is Pancreatic Cancer Awareness Month.

-Barasch & McGarry represents about 300 members of the 9/11 community who have been diagnosed with pancreatic cancer.
+Barasch & McGarry represents more than 400 members of the 9/11 community who have been diagnosed with pancreatic cancer.

 The major risk factors for pancreatic cancer are age (more common in older adults), gender (men have a higher risk), family history, inherited genetic syndromes, obesity, chronic pancreatitis, smoking tobacco, and exposure to toxic chemicals such as Ground Zero toxins.

 Symptoms of pancreatic cancer can include jaundice (yellowing of the eyes and skin), abdominal pain, weight loss and poor appetite, nausea and vomiting.

 If you are a 9/11 first responder or survivor, share this information with your primary health care provider and stay alert to the symptoms.